Regulating the Nervous System: Simple, Everyday Strategies

 Mothers are often bombarded with the unrealistic expectation that they must be endlessly present, perfectly attuned, and always “on.”
 This impossible standard not only fuels anxiety and guilt, but can also make it harder for mothers to be truly present with their children.

 In reality, moments of misattunement are both inevitable and normal.
-It is normal for mothers to sometimes misinterpret a child’s needs, take time for themselves, and balance responsibilities both inside and outside the home.
+It is normal for mothers to misinterpret a children’s needs, take time for themselves, and balance responsibilities both inside and outside the home.

-Winnicott’s theory reminds us that perfection is neither necessary nor beneficial for a mother or child’s well-being.
-Secure attachment is not about constant, flawless presence—it is about the quality of interactions, not just the quantity (Bowlby, 1988).
-A mother who is emotionally available and engaged, even in shorter moments, can provide the secure base for a child.
+The “Good Enough Mother” theory reminds us that perfection is neither necessary nor beneficial for a mother or child’s well-being.
+Secure attachment is not about constant, flawless presence—it is about the quality of interactions (Bowlby, 1988).
+A mother who is emotionally available and engaged, even in short moments, can develop a secure base for a child.

 Practical Applications of the “Good Enough Mother”